flengyel/Zettel-Critique-Assistant-GPT/README.md

 This repository provides the operational instructions for the Zettel Critique Assistant GPT.

 ## Usage
 Access the GPT for use at: [Zettel Critique Assistant](https://chat.openai.com/g/g-z5XcnT7cQ-zettel-critique-assistant).

+The GPT offers four conversation starters:

+1. Critique this Zettel.
+2. Evaluate the single focus of this Zettel.
+(The GPT will state the single focus of the Zettel or flag changes of focus.)
+3. Convert a multi-focused Zettel to a structure note.
+4. Create a structure note from a list of note titles and abstracts.

 ## Compatibility